TahaAbd13/Frequency-Modulated-Continuous-Wave-Joint-Radar-and-Communications/README.md

 enabling accurate identification and decoding of transmitted information.

 ## 5 - ML Section Function:
-- This function executes ML estimation to discern chirp parameters by computing the distance between the received signal and the reference signal across all plausible chirp parameter permutations.It returns the chirp parameters corresponding to the minimumdistance, facilitating efficient and robust decoding of transmitted information.
+- This function executes ML estimation to discern chirp parameters by computing the distance between the received signal and the reference signal across all plausible chirp parameter permutations.It returns the chirp parameters corresponding to the minimumdistance, facilitating efficient and robust decoding of transmitted information.

 This meticulously crafted MATLAB code orchestrates the transmission, reception, and processing of chirp signals within a joint radar-communication ecosystem, underscoring the sophistication and efficacy of the system model and receiver algorithm.